 The Department of Anthropology at Berkeley invites graduate students to be part of the shaping of emergent approaches in Archaeology, Biological Anthropology, Sociocultural Anthropology, and Medical Anthropology by joining one of two PhD programs, in Anthropology and Medical Anthropology.
-Graduate students may also apply for admission to the interdisciplinary MA program in Folklore, with an option to simultaneously apply for a PhD in another discipline.
 The breadth of fields that comprise graduate study in anthropology at Berkeley creates a vibrant community of students with diverse approaches to research, backgrounds, and goals.

 Research undertaken by Berkeley graduate students literally spans the globe, with notable regional strengths in the study of Latin America, Africa, Asia, the Islamic world, and contemporary North America.
 As one of the top anthropology programs in the country, Berkeley regularly is visited by leading anthropologists from around the world who share their expertise with students through lecture series, workshops, and as visiting faculty.